-Joe Schlosser, Senior Vice President, Communications, Endemol Shine North America
+Joe Schlosser, Executive Vice President, Communications, Endemol Shine Americas

-Joe Schlosser serves as Senior Vice President, Communications, Endemol Shine North America, since March 2015.
-Schlosser originally joined Shine America in 2012 as Senior Vice President, Communications.
-He currently oversees all corporate, consumer and internal communications, as well as talent relations and events coordination for the Los Angeles-based TV production company.
+Joe Schlosser has served as Executive Vice President, Communications, Endemol Shine Americas, since January 2020.
+He currently oversees all corporate, consumer and internal communications across North America and Latin America for Banijay, the world’s largest independent TV production company.

-Prior to joining Endemol Shine North America, Schlosser was Senior Vice President, Communications for Shine America, overseeing all corporate and consumer communications efforts for the U.S. division of the Shine Group.
+Previously, Schlosser served as Senior Vice President, Communications for Endemol Shine North America and he first joined the company in 2012 as Senior Vice President, Communications for Shine America, overseeing all corporate and consumer communications efforts for the U.S. division of the Shine Group.

-Schlosser began his career in communications as Vice President of Communications for The Hallmark Channel in Studio City, Ca. While at Hallmark, Schlosser oversaw a staff of seven communications professionals, while leading all publicity efforts for the emerging cable network.
+Schlosser began his career in communications as Vice President/Head of Communications for The Hallmark Channel in Studio City, Ca. While at Hallmark, Schlosser oversaw all internal and external public relations efforts for the emerging cable network.

 Prior to working in communications, Schlosser was Los Angeles Bureau Chief for television trade publication Broadcasting & Cable.
 He was responsible for all network, cable and syndication coverage for the magazine.